-- 1. Faculty advisors are assigned to each student upon admission to the nursing program.
-As students' progress to Level II, new advisors may be assigned.
-New advisors may also be assigned as students' progress to the BSN program. - 2.
+1. Faculty advisors are assigned to each student upon admission to the nursing program.
+New advisors may also be assigned as students progress to the RN-BSN program.

 A student is expected to meet with his/her advisor a minimum of twice per semester to discuss grades, academic plans or problems, course changes, etc. The student or the advisor has the right to initiate a change in the advising assignment.
 Students are encouraged to confer with advisors as academic problems, conflicts, or concerns arise.